Are you tired of the blinding brightness while working on your WordPress website and wish to enable dark mode in Gutenberg block editor?

 4) Brand your Dark Colors – Your normal brand colors may not work perfectly against the dark gray background offered by the Dark Mode, so think carefully about creating a version of your branding that does work, and make this become your brand identity within any Dark Mode.

 5) Use Multiple Dark Shades – You can use a spectrum of color shades or opacities to create a sense of depth or hierarchy within your site.
-So having a top-level item highlighted with a lighter gray background color, decreasing in color or opacity as you work down the list can help to break up what might otherwise be a large block of brighter color.
+So having a top-level item highlighted with a lighter gray background color, decreasing in color or opacity as you work down the list, can help to break up what might otherwise be a large block of brighter color.

-6) Start Designing with Light Mode – It’s always better to design light mode first so that you get your design style right, which you can then invert in your Dark Mode.
-Try to make sure that distant elements are shown as darker, while lighter shades can be used for elements that can be considered as nearer, or in front of others.
+6) Start Designing with Light Mode – It’s always better to design Light Mode first so that you get your design style right, which you can then invert in your Dark Mode.
+Try to make sure that distant elements are shown as darker, while lighter shades can be used for elements that can be considered as nearer or in front of others.

 This Instagram post has provided great value, which I thought would be helpful for anyone thinking about incorporating a Dark Mode on their website.
 Now let’s learn how to enable a Dark Mode on your Gutenberg site.

 To achieve a Dark Mode on your site, we will use one of the most powerful Gutenberg Blocks – The Plus Blocks for Gutenberg Block Editor.

 1) Turning On The Dark Mode Block From Dashboard

 Simply type ‘Dark Mode’ in the search bar, and you’ll see the block appear.
-This is a toggle switch, and when toggled to the ‘on’ position will activate the Dark Mode across your whole website.
+This is a toggle switch, and when toggled to the ‘on’ position, it will activate the Dark Mode across your whole website.

 2) Setting The Global Colors For Site-Wide Dark Mode/Light Mode Shades

 The next step is to set our global color alternatives for the Dark Mode.
-By doing this we will be able to embed the instructions in the Dark Mode toggle button to display the whole website in one of two completely different color schemes.
+By doing this, we will be able to embed the instructions in the Dark Mode toggle button to display the whole website in one of two completely different color schemes.